Alexander-Shein/EmpCore/README.md

 An entity has an identifier.
 For instance a car can be an entity which is identified by its license plate.
 The difference with VO is if for example you change a car color from red to green it stays the same object with the same identifier.
 Color is VO in this case.
 ### `Aggregate Roots`
 An Aggregate Root is an entity which encapsulates behavior for a cluster of entities, value objects.
 It combines them to a single indivisible object.
 It means if you delete an aggregate root all the child entities must be deleted as well.
 Only an Aggregate Root can be loaded from repository.

+The `Aggregate Root` base class () holds `Domain Events`. `RaiseDomainEvent` method is used to add a new `Domain Event`.

+There's a `ReplayDomainEvents` abstract method.
+This method must be implemented in derived classed when `Event Soursing` or `Event Streaming` is used to restore an `Aggregate Root` state.

 ### `Domain Events`
 A domain event is a response to commands from `Domain Layer`.
 Basically tou send commands to a software and it raises `Domain Events` mapped to `Integration Events` as a response.
 You can subscribe to these events to add more behavior.
 Ussualy `Domain Events` are used to communicate between different `Aggregate Roots` inside the same `Microservice`.
 It follows Open-Closed principle from Solid.
 If you need to publish a domain event outside of a `Microservice` you need to map a `Domain Event` to an `IntegrationEvent` and send it via `IMessageBus` from `Infrastructure Layer`.
 It uses `Azure Message Bus` so other `Microservices` can subscribe to it.